saadnajib/Artificial-intelligence/README.md

 # Artificial-intelligence
-In this repository i will be uploading all projects and work or practice I do related to AI.
+In this repository i will be uploading all projects, work and practice I do related to AI.